Adventurer-E/CBitmapCompetition/README.md

 - Computing the symmetric intersection size between successive sets without materializing the answer.

 Thus, we output several numbers:
-- The memory usage, expressed as a floating-point numbers representing the number of bits used by value.
-In practice, this is computed by counting the number of bits used in RAM divided by the total cardinality.
-The total cardinality is given by the sum of the cardinalities of all sets.
-Thus if you have 200 sets each containing 10 values, your total cardinality is 2000, if you use 2000 bytes of memory, then your number of bits per value will be 8.0.
+- The memory usage, reported as the percentage of the space that an uncompressed 32‑bit representation would require.
+It is computed by dividing the total number of bytes used by four times the total cardinality and multiplying by 100.
 - The number of CPU cycles used to compute the successive intersections, normalized by the number of input values.
 - The number of CPU cycles used to compute the successive unions, normalized by the number of input values.
 - The number of CPU cycles used to compute the total union using a naive algorithm, normalized by the number of input values.